gotchoices/MyCHIPs/README.md

 several serious problems inherent with those technologies.

 Briefly, if block-chain based coins can be thought of as a crypto-stock or crypto-equity, MyCHIPs can be characterized as a crypto-bond.
-Either _can_ be used as a currency, or medium of exchange.
-However, a credit-based solution will be much more resilient to such forces as speculation, volatility, inflation, and deflation.
-So it would be much better solution when considering the three primary purposes of money:
+Either one _can_ be used as money, or a medium of exchange.
+However, a solution based on private will be much more resilient to such forces as speculation, volatility, inflation, and deflation.
+So it will be much better solution when considering these three primary purposes of money:

     - a medium of exchange,
     - a store of value, and